 Be careful when walking under Dyer Avenue at the West 40th Street overpass as there were some not too legal activities going on under the streets after dark.
 Just walk fast and ignore everyone.
 Be careful when crossing the street as traffic is coming in all directions.
 Walking down the street towards Twelve Avenue, there are parts of the sidewalk you will not be able walk.
 That and the traffic cops will stop you from walk around the street.
 There are cars everywhere.

-The most interesting part of walking down West 41st Street is the St. Raphel’s Catholic Church Croation Parish at 502 West 41st Street.
+The most interesting part of walking down West 41st Street is the St. Raphel’s Catholic Church Croatian Parish at 502 West 41st Street.
 The church is the last of the holdovers of the old neighborhood as the area quickly changes around it.

 St. Raphael’s Catholic Church Croation Parish at 502 West 41st Street